 James Stewart’s poignant portrayal of Bailey captures universal questions that we all ask ourselves at some point: What do I mean to others?
 And, what difference do I make?

-For George Bailey, he learns his true value after a series of flashbacks giving him a glimpse into how life would have been if he’d never been born.
+For George Bailey, he learns his true value after a series of flashbacks offer a glimpse into how life would have been if he’d never been born.
 He realises what a role model he is, how he touches others’ lives and what a remarkable difference he makes to his community.

 I was an English teacher in a previous life, responsible for guiding young people through their often anxious teenage years.
 Oh … and for teaching them the wonders of English!
 Although I taught over 3000 students, some were unforgettable.

 One student possessed a wisdom and intelligence I rarely saw in a 14 year old.
-She would sit in the corner and just absorb the lesson.
-We clicked straight away!
+She would sit in the corner, absorbing the lesson.